 How to Save on Your Next Car Purchase

-- Compare prices in multiple states: If you live near a low-tax state, buying there could save you thousands.
+- Compare prices in multiple states: If you live near a state with lower prices, buying there could be a no-brainer.

-- Negotiate fees: Some dealership fees, like Doc Fees and add-ons, can be negotiated.
+- Negotiate fees: Some dealership fees can be negotiated, like Doc Fees in states with no cap.

 - Consider leftover 2024 models: Dealers are eager to move last year’s inventory, which means big discounts.

-- Use CarEdge Insights: Track real-time car price trends and get the best deal possible.
+- Use CarEdge Pro: Track real-time car price trends and get the best deal possible.

 Buying a car this year?
 Knowing where to shop could save you thousands.
 Before heading to the dealership, make sure you’ve done your research and know what to expect.
 Stay on top of the latest car market trends, incentives, and deals with the free CarEdge Research Hub.
-Compare total cost of ownership, explore today’s best offers, and make the smartest car-buying decisions in 2025.
+Compare total cost of ownership, explore today’s best offers, and make the smartest car-buying decisions.

 0 Comments